 1. Traveler’s Checks: The safest way to carry money for your trip is by traveler’s checks.
-Ensure that you take a note of the denominations, serial numbers, date and the agency that has issued them.
-The checks should not be signed until they are used.
+Ensure you note the denominations, serial numbers, date, and the agency that has issued them.
+The reviews should not be signed until they are used.

 2. Credit Cards: Carrying too many credit cards is unsafe.
-Besides taking only what is required, take the credit card company’s contact information in case the card gets lost or is stolen.
-A loss should always be reported at once.
+Besides taking only what is required, take the credit card company’s contact information if the card gets lost or stolen.
+Aat once.

 4. Small Cash: Always keep change on you as it will be useful when purchasing from street vendors.
-Check the change that you get back carefully.
+Check the difference that you get back carefully.

-• Travel And Transportation: When traveling from one city to another, it is safer to leave your driver’s license, passport and other IDs in the hotel room’s safety box or at the reception desk.
-If, however, you need to carry them with you, ensure that they are kept safely.
+• Travel And Transportation: When traveling from one city to another, it is safer to leave your driver’s license, passport, and other IDs in the hotel room’s safety box or at the reception desk.
+If you need to carry them with you, ensure that they are kept safe.
 When traveling by train, do not trust anyone who is not in uniform to keep your luggage safely.
-The railway stations in China are crowded, so always ensure that your luggage is with you.
-If you are traveling by taxi, it is better to have the hotel call for one.
-Ensure that contact information of the hotel, as well as the place that you wish to go to, is written in Chinese and in English.
-Once in the taxi, take a note of the driver’s name and registration number.
-This will ensure you get back your items, if you have left any in it.
+The railway stations in China are crowded, so always ensure your luggage is with you.
+If you are traveling by taxi, having the hotel call for one is better.
+Ensure that the hotel’s contact information and where you wish to go are written in Chinese and English.
+Once in the taxi, note the driver’s name and registration number.
+This will ensure you get back your items if you have left any in them.

 • Dress: You do not want to attract the wrong kind of attention, so avoid dressing up.
 Expensive jewelry and watches should be left back home.

-• Communication: Carrying a phrase book that translates English to Chinese is important as most Chinese people do not speak English, nor do they understand it.
-This will help getting around on your own easier.
-A guide book to know Chinese culture is also useful.
+• Communication: Carrying a phrasebook that translates English to Chinese is important as most Chinese people do not speak Englis ory understand it.
+This will help you to get around on your own easier.
+A guidebook to know Chinese culture is also useful.

-• Medical Care: Hotels usually provide a doctor in the case of minor illnesses.
-Carrying a first-aid kit for headaches and a cold is always advisable.
-Pharmacies, which are usually indicated by a Green Cross, are found in many stores.
+• Medical Care: Hotels usually provide a doctor for minor illnesses.
+Carrying a first-aid kit for headaches and cold is always advisable.
+Pharmacies, which a Green Cross usually indicates, are found in many stores.
 There are several Green Cross pharmacies open 24 hours.
 However, if the condition is serious, it is recommended that you go to a hospital.
 To call for an ambulance, you need to dial 120.

-• Staying Fit: Sometimes conducted tours can become hectic and be the start of some illness, more so with the change of climatic conditions in China.
-So, to avoid falling ill, ensure that you get enough rest, wear clothes depending on the weather and drink plenty of bottled water.
-If your tour is during the summer, make sure to wear sunglasses and a hat, put on sunscreen lotion, frequently change your clothes, and drink even more water.
+• Staying Fit: Sometimes conducted tours can become hectic and start some illness, especially with the change in climatic conditions in China.
+So, to avoid falling ill, ensure you get enough rest, wear clothes depending on the weather, and drink plenty of bottled water.
+If your tour is during the summer, wear sunglasses and a hat, put on sunscreen lotion, frequently change your clothes, and drink even more water.
 The moment you feel an illness coming on, seek treatment.

 • Photography: Taking pictures is allowed in most places.
-However, in some it is either prohibited (as in certain museums and archeological sites) or a fee is charged.
+However, it is either prohibited (as in individual museums and archeological sites), or a fee is charged.
 It is always recommended you get permission before capturing images of the locals.

-• Toilets: Public toilets are usually not very clean, so carrying a roll of toilet paper in your bag is a good information.
-Public toilets charge an amount of RMB 5 for usage.
+• Toilets: Public toilets are usually not very clean, so carrying a roll of toilet paper in your bag is useful information.
+Public restrooms charge an amount of RMB 5 for usage.